MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 ## Azure policies

 Azure provides an extensive set of built-in policies related to Virtual Network and its dependencies.
 Define and assign policies to ensure resources comply with organizational standards.
-Leverage the Azure Policy Compliance Dashboard to identify non-compliant resources and take corrective actions.
+Build [Azure Policy Compliance Dashboard](/azure/governance/policy/how-to/get-compliance-data) to identify non-compliant resources and take corrective actions.

 A set of Azure policies can audit some of the preceding recommendations.
-For example, you can check whether:
+For example, you can set policies that automatically:

-- TBD
+- Protects the VNet against volumetric and protocol attacks.
+- Denies creation of network interfaces with public IPs.
+- Deploys network watcher for VNets.
+- Enable Traffic analytics and Flow logs to monitor traffic patterns.

 For comprehensive governance, review the [Azure Policy built-in definitions](/azure/governance/policy/samples/built-in-policies#network) and other policies that might affect the security of the network layer.

 ## Azure Advisor recommendations